 People are asking why marriage matters, and the whole concept of marriage is being questioned by our culture.
 Some are becoming cynical and giving up, saying it’s unrealistic.
-Yet deep down, isn’t that what we all want, a passionate and fulfilling marriage, that life partner who is our best friend and someone we can share life’s ups and downs with?
+Yet deep down, isn’t that what we all want?
+Don’t we all want a passionate and fulfilling marriage that includes a life partner who is our best friend?
+Someone we can share life’s ups and downs with?

-An exhaustive study of today’s college students revealed: “They are desperate to have one and only one marriage, and they want it to be happy.
+An exhaustive study of today’s college students revealed this important truth: “They are desperate to have one and only one marriage, and they want it to be happy.
 They don’t know whether this is possible anymore.”-The Case For Marriage, Linda Waite and Maggie Gallagher, Page 3

-Let us leave aside personal bias and look at the facts.
+Let us leave aside personal bias and look at the facts on why marriage matters.